lburgazzoli/lburgazzoli.github.io/content/posts/2024-05-21_An_Apache_Camel_Alike_Routing_Engine_Written_in_GoLang_part_1.md

 }
 ```

-To use a Wasm function in the routing engine, then we can leverage the _wasm language,_.
+To use a Wasm function in the routing engine, then we can leverage the _wasm language_.
 For example:

 ```yaml